Jordan Davies (footballer): Return to Wrexham

 Following his release by Brighton at the conclusion of the 2019–20 Premier League season, Davies re-signed with Wrexham on a two-year contract.
 In his first season back at the Racecourse, Davies played a central role as Wrexham narrowly missed out on the National League play-offs the final day of the season.
 This season included Davies scoring the first hattrick of his professional career in the April win over Halifax Town.

 On 1 January 2022, Davies signed a three-and-a-half-year extension with Wrexham.

 Grimsby Town (loan)

 In August 2024, Davies joined EFL League Two team Grimsby Town on loan until the end of the season.
 He had been assigned squad number 7 for the 2024–25 season He made his first appearance for the club off the bench in Grimsby's first league match away to Fleetwood Town.
 Davies scored his first two goals for the club in the 3–2 league victory over Cheltenham Town on 17 August 2024, but suffered a season-ending injury in January.
 Davies departed Wrexham upon the expiration of his contract at the end of the 2024–25 season.

 Fleetwood Town

-On 27 August 2025, he signed for EFL League Two club Fleetwood Town on a 1 year deal.
+On 27 August 2025, he signed for EFL League Two club Fleetwood Town F.C. on a 1 year deal.
 He got off to a flying start with three goals and an assist in his first 5 appearances for the club.

+Tranmere Rovers

+On 21 July 2026, he signed for EFL League Two club Tranmere Rovers F.C. on a 1 year deal.
+He scored on his Tranmere Rovers debut on 1 August 2026 during the 2–2 draw which saw a penalty shoot-out loss against Rochdale in the EFL Cup first round.